Physical Spirituality

 Motion and change are serial meanings arising from objects in a connective always responding to, or always able to respond to, relevant forces.
 Waves too are always moving in some way.
 If not already bustling with motion or change, connective phenomena are always open to it.

 Architectures prevent objects responding to forces and prevent transmission of waves.
 The responses of objects in an architecture are always limited to some degree, often to the point of being considered entirely unresponsive.
-Connectives contained in an architecture can be similarly unresponsive.
+Connectives contained in an architecture can be made similarly unresponsive.
 Architectures can enforce stasis.

 While some of a connective's objects may be stationary or unchanging relative to each other, that would only be temporary and there will always be others that are changing or moving.
 Purely connective phenomena are not only dynamic, but are necessarily and unceasingly so.
+Connectivity cannot host an enduring stasis.

 The observer effect illustrates the necessary motion of connectives, in which the act of making a measurement changes that which is being measured.

-Serial meanings of motion and change, unlike a procession of distinct architectures, require the presence of a connective.
+Serial meanings of motion and change, unlike a procession of architectures, require the presence of a connective.

 Unboundedness, Full Responsiveness, Unlimited Flexibility and Absolute Uncertainty